Code of Professional Conduct

 Management is commitment to protecting and safeguarding Health and Safety of employees through its Health and Safety Policy, which is not limited to fully compliance with the current legislative requirements in the conduct of any corporate activity, but extends to the adoption of best practices as well as to educational and awareness – raising actions on health and safety issues.
 This policy refers to:

-• The commitment for compliance with the health and safety regulatory requirements.
+• The commitment to compliance with the health and safety regulatory requirements.

 • The implementation of procedures aimed at reducing risks and minimizing accidents.